Saikirann73/Logistics_MongoDB/README.md

 # Indexes created <br />
 db.cities.createIndex({'position': '2d'}) <br />
-db.cargos.createIndex({status:1,location:1,courier:1}) <br />
+db.cargos.createIndex({status:1,location:1}) <br />
 db.cargos.createIndex({duration:1}, { sparse: true }) <br />

 # Points considered during the development <br />
 1. Data Access Layers are stateless and the instantiation will happen only once during the application startup.
 2. No POCO/Model classes used to access the MongoDB SDK methods.
 The POCO/Models used only for converting from BSON Documents and pass to UI.
 3. Used thread safe locks for saving the Cargo tracking history.
-4. I guess in the UI, the cargo is being set to delivered without prior checking if it was picked up the plane from source.
-So, I added the check in API.
-This results in a unit test failure.
-Please skip the “Failed to delete destination” unit test.
+4. Please skip the “Failed to delete destination” unit test.
 5. Unit test "Delivered cargo still visible" will fill, because for circulating routes for the planes, instead of removing the first route in the array, the item will be added back as last item.
 Please skip this unit test too to run the test harness.
 6. Used Read and Write Concerns as ‘Majority’
 7. Set the “retryWrites” = true